beratgonultas/raddam-diary/0-root-installation-on-ubuntu.md

 7)At the end of this file, create a new line and write ``. <pathname>/root/bin/thisroot.sh``
 8)Save the file.
 9)Close terminal.
 Reopen it.
 Type ``root``
 10)Voilà!
-Root must have been opened.
+Root must have opened.

 ATTENTION: At step 7, we have a space after dot.